Joseeli54/products-express-ts/README.md

 - The database is loaded with seeds data of test users and products for the development environment.
 (It is recommended not to use this in production, since some of the test users are administrators).
 Proceed to execute the following command:

 `$npx prisma db seed`

+# Running Prisma Studio
+After migrating the tables and their data to `express_ts`, you can display the tables in Prisma Studio by executing the following command in the project folder:

+`npx prism studio`

+This will allow you to view user, product and order records easily, as well as remove and modify them for test cases.